sophiedmcintyre/Library-Bill-Tracking/README.md

-# Library-Bill-Tracking
+# Library Bill Tracking
-Curation protocol for LIS 546 on tracking proposed legislation regarding libraries and library staff
+This repository houses datasets of past and ongoing bills regarding the legislation of libraries and library staff.